Crescent Star Party (Indonesia): Electoral record

 The party stood in the 1999 elections, winning 1.9% of the vote and 13 seats in the People's Representative Council.
 Yusril was appointed justice and law minister.
 In mid-2000 internal conflict broke out in the party over Yusril's acceptance of financial assistance from former president Jusuf Habibie.
 It ended with party member Hartono Mardjono establishing a rival Crescent Star Party.
 After losing a court case, Hartono then established he Indonesian Islamic Party (Partai Islam Indonesia), but this failed to qualify for the 2004 elections.
 In these elections, the Crescent Star Party won 2.6% of the popular vote and 11 seats.
 Yusril was later replaced by Malem Sambat Kaban.
 In the 2009 legislative election, the party won 1.8 percent of the votes, less than the 2.5 percent electoral threshold, meaning it lost all its seats in the People's Representative Council.

+After losing its national parliament seats in the 2009 election, the party never regained its national prominence, only winning 1.46% of the national vote in the 2014 elections, 0.79% in 2019, and 0.32% in 2024, placing it 16th out of the 18 political parties participating in the 2024 elections.

 Party platform

-The party wants to realize an Islamic way of life.
-Its mission is to build a society and nation that is developed, highly independent in nature, intelligent, just, democratic and that will play a role in bringing about world peace based on the values of Islam.
+The Crescent Star Party aims to realise an Islamic way of life.
+Its mission is to build a society and nation that is developed, highly independent, intelligent, just, and democratic, playing a role in fostering world peace based on the values of Islam.